niftools/blender_niftools_addon/docs/development/design/index.rst

 Documentation
 -------------

 Documentation forms the final core principle of development.
-Unless the users can understand how to use the plugin, there is not much point in development.
+Without documentation that enable users to understand how to use the plugin, there is not much point in development.